http-kit/http-kit/README.md

 ### HTTP Streaming example

-    First call of send!, sends HTTP status and Headers to client After the first, send! sends a chunk to client close sends an empty chunk to client, marking the end of the response Client close notification printed via on-close
+    First call of `send!`, sends HTTP status and Headers to client After the first, `send!` sends a chunk to client `close` sends an empty chunk to client, marking the end of the response Client close notification printed via `on-close

 `(require '[org.httpkit.timer :as timer]) ; Make the org.httpkit.timer namespace accesible via timer